-Observation and experience of wilderness, through writing and art, provide a link with our natural heritage which is available to all Australians.
-The 95 percent of NSW outside wilderness already provides ample opportunities for noisy motor vehicles and intrusive horse riding parties.
+The experience and observation of wilderness through media, art and literature provide links with our natural heritage available to all Australians.
+The 95 per cent of NSW outside wilderness already provides ample opportunities for noisy motor vehicles and intrusive horse riding parties.

 The Wilderness Code